AntonPing/prune-lang/README.md

-# norem-lang
+# prune-lang

-A pure functional programming language with automatic verification and effect system.
-"Norem" stands for "Not Really Monadic".
+- Prune is a constraint logic programming language with branching heuristic.

+- It is designed as a scalable solver for recursive logic constraints.

+- Suitable but not only for test generation, symbolic execution and program synthesis.